 Customers' securities transactions are recorded on a settlement date basis.
-Securities owned by customers, including those that collateralize margin loans, are not reflected on the consolidated statement of financial condition.
+Securities owned by customers, including those that collateralize margin loans or derivatives, are not reflected in the consolidated statement of financial condition.

 Receivables and Payables - Brokers, Dealers and Clearing Organizations